themsaid/laravel-langman/README.md

 ## Notes

-`langman:sync`, `langman:missing`, `langman:trans`, and `langman:remove` updates your language files by writing them completely, meaning that any comments or special styling will get removed, so I recommend you backup your files.
+`langman:sync`, `langman:missing`, `langman:trans`, and `langman:remove` will update your language files by writing them completely, meaning that any comments or special styling will be removed, so I recommend you backup your files.

 ## Web interface

 If you want a web interface to manage your language files instead, I recommend [Laravel 5 Translation Manager](https://github.com/barryvdh/laravel-translation-manager) by [Barry vd.
 Heuvel](https://github.com/barryvdh).

+## TODO
+- Support nested translation lines in `langman:trans`, `langman:sync`, `langman:remove`, `langman:missing`.
+- Support vendor language files.